Linux VPS (Docker)

 -e minima_rpcenable=true/false

 : enable remote procedure call.
-Enabled by default.-e minima_rpcssl=true
+Disabled by default.-e minima_rpcssl=true

 : use Self Signed SSL cert to run RPC-e minima_rpcpassword=yourrpcpassword